Industrial archaeology: Industrial archaeology topics and sites

 Boott Cotton Mills, Lowell, Massachusetts, restored as part of the Lowell National Historic Park, established the 1970s largely through the efforts of industrial archaeologists.

-Industrial archaeology covers a wide range of topics, from early ironworks and water-powered mills to large modern factories, as well as ancillary sites and structures such as worker housing, warehouses and infrastructure.
+Industrial archaeology, that is the archaeology of industrialisation, covers a wide range of topics, from early ironworks and water-powered mills, to large 20th century factories, as well as ancillary sites and structures such as worker housing, warehouses, and infrastructure.

-IA topics generally fall into one of four categories:
+Generally, the four largest IA categories are: